floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 == Extraction

-// - Static analysis of code base, because no requirements or design documents (@carvalho_etal_2020) Software development is typically done in multiple steps, either using the waterfall model, or using an iterative approach @royce_1970.
+Software development is typically done in sequential steps, either using the waterfall model, or using an iterative approach @royce_1970.
 Analysis and design are two steps of early software development which often yield software development lifecycle artifacts in the form of use cases, process models, and diagrams.
-However, after the completion of the development and the subsequent deployment, these documents are often not kept up to date, and sometimes even lost.
+After the completion of the development and the subsequent deployment, these documents are often not kept up to date, and sometimes even lost.
 Hence, it is not always possible to use design documents for the information extraction phase.
-A software development artifact that is usually available is the source code repository of the application.
+A software development artifact that is generally available for legacy applications is the source code repository of the application.
-Hence, we chose the source code repository as the starting point of the information extraction.
+For these reasons, we chose the source code repository as the starting point of the information extraction.

-// TODO: explain why we chose static analysis + evolutionary analysis
+Our solution uses multiple coupling strategies to extract information from the source code repository.

-// TODO: structural coupling + reference
+The first strategy is the structural coupling strategy, which is based on the dependencies between software components.

-// Evolutionary analysis
+When two software components are dependent on each other, they are structurally coupled.

 #cite_full(<mazlami_etal_2017>) proposed a microservice extraction model that includes three possible extraction strategies: _logical coupling_ strategy, _semantic coupling_ strategy, and _contributor coupling_ strategy.
-In this thesis, we concentrate on the logical coupling strategy, and the contributor coupling strategy.
+In this thesis, we concentrate on the logical coupling strategy, and the contributor coupling strategy as second and third strategies.
 The next sections describe in detail how these strategies are used for extracting information from the source code repository.

 === Structural coupling

 Structural coupling is a measure of the dependencies between software components.
-The dependencies can take the form of control dependencies, or data dependencies /* TODO: reference */.
+The dependencies can take the form of control dependencies, or data dependencies.
 Control dependencies are dependencies between software components that are related to the flow of control of the software system (e.g. interleaving method calls).
 Data dependencies relate to the flow of data between software components (e.g. passing parameters).
-MOSAIK extracts structural coupling information using static analysis of the source code /* TODO: reference */.
+MOSAIK extracts structural coupling information using static analysis of the source code.
-As MOSAIK is intended to collect information from monolith applications written in the Ruby programming language, the static analysis is limited to the information that is embedded in the source code.
+As our solution is intended to collect information from monolith applications written in a dynamic programming language, the static analysis is limited to the information that is embedded in the source code.
-Ruby is a dynamic language, which means that only incomplete type information can be extracted using static analysis.
+Dynamic languages such as Python and Ruby typically include only incomplete type information that can be extracted using static analysis.
 In particular, some techniques like meta-programming and dynamic class loading may affect the accuracy of the extracted information.

 Our solution analyzes the source code of the monolith application using the `parser` library#footnote[#link("https://github.com/whitequark/parser")[https://github.com/whitequark/parser]].